InViLabVirtualStainingBenchmark/Uformer/DOCUMENTATION.md

 In pathology, signal quality is everything.
 Cleaner images → better models → more reliable diagnostics.
 Uformer provides a fast, transformer-based denoising solution that integrates seamlessly into modern digital pathology pipelines.

 ---
+This repo wasnt tested on neither BCI OR MINST because it is a denoising model not a virtual staining model

+---

 ## 8. Summary